 That's right: In a precursor to the millennial "trophy for trying" mindset, this school encourages students to just come and learn, with no real quantifiable ways to judge them.
 Olympia is also terrifyingly close to Mount Rainier and its endless outdoor recreation.
 And despite the presence of state legislators and the lobbyists who love them, the pervasiveness of the student population gives this town a feel that's more beads than bureaucrats.

 This town draws outdoorsy types for its location along the New River and access to some of North America's best whitewater rafting.
 The city isn't exactly overrun with sandal-clad, shaggy-haired river rats, but in comparison to the rest of this hermetic state, it's downright Oregonian.
 People here are in tune with the outdoors, and more concerned with climbing mountains and navigating rapids than playing football.
 And while it's not quite weird enough to make any lists of most hippie cities in America, the natural vibe here is as close to hippie as you're getting in the Mountain State.

 The music scene defines hippie-ness in America's Dairyland.
-Long before Justin Vernon and the rest of Bon Iver brought in the epic Eaux Claires music festival, the creative side of the city was apparent in the bars and venues Downtown, and in the jazz programs in the local high schools and at the university.
-Beyond the burgeoning music scene, Water St also boasts a smattering of galleries that draw hippies and artists from around the state.
+Long before Justin Vernon and the rest of Bon Iver brought in the epic Eaux Claire’s music festival (on hiatus!), the creative side of Eau Claire was apparent in the bars and venues downtown, and in the jazz programs in the local high schools and at the university.
+Beyond the burgeoning music scene, Water Street also boasts a smattering of galleries that draw hippies and artists from around the state.
 And the town has a laid-back college-town feel that's ratcheted down considerably from Madison.